CBIIT-CGBB/gcMECM/README.md

-# gcMECM: Graphical Clustering of Mutual Exclusivity of Cancer Mutations
+# gcMECM: Graph Clustering of Mutual Exclusivity of Cancer Mutations

 The package combines graph clustering, mutation association, and gene interaction by the mutually exclusively mutated gene sub-networks **to identify sub-networks with distinct biological functions from